 When most people think of vacationing in the Cayman Islands, it is Grand Cayman that they are thinking of.
 This, the largest and most populous of the chain, is constantly overrun with tourists in search of their dream Caribbean vacation.
 The island is so diverse that it is in fact possible that everyone who visits can find a place to call their own, whether it is local culture they hope to learn about, or natural scenery to submerge themselves in.

-You will find several beaches to enjoy on the island.
-Regardless of whether you prefer being around other people, or you enjoy relaxing in a secluded area, you can find a beach that fits your preferences.
-Just click on each beach name for a detailed review of that part of the coast.
+You'll find an abundance of beaches to consider visiting on the island.
+Regardless of whether you enjoy people watching, or you enjoy relaxing in a secluded area, you should find some appealing options.
+Just click on the name of each beach to read a detailed article concerning that individual beach.

-Another place that beach-goers can consider is The Blowholes.
+Another option for beach-goers to consider is The Blowholes.
 The blowholes is a thin stretch of beach on Grand Cayman's less popular south shore.
 If you're looking for a beach trip with a more culturally distinct island experience, head to the more urban beaches near George Town.

 National Trust Visitor Center is a museum on the edge of Grand Cayman.
 The Centre is open from 9:00 a.m. to 5:00 p.m.

-Another landmark that often intrigues visitors is National Gallery of the Cayman Islands.
+Another common landmark for vacationers is National Gallery of the Cayman Islands.
 It is Seven Mile Beach, in western Grand Cayman.
 The permanent collection of the National Gallery of the Cayman Islands is housed on the second floor and features important pieces of Cayman artwork that has been growing since the inception of the National Gallery.
 Additionally, the gallery tries to host at least six rotating exhibits each year.

 Cayman Islands National Museum: This national museum has diverse collections and features exhibits on various topics, from a collection of Cayman artwork to a natural history collection full of fossils of sea critters.